TylerHillery/TylerHillery.github.io/content/articles/first_article.md

 2. Somewhere I can write about what I am learning.
 3. Creating the website was a project in itself to help improve on my Python, Git, HTML & CSS skills.

 If any of the below areas interest you, keep an eye out for future posts!
-You can also connect with me on any of my socials by clicking their respective icons on the left side of the website.

 ### Areas of Interest
 ___